Generative AI and Sales Productivity: Field Experiments in Online Retail: Discussion and Conclusions

-At the same time, our study has several limitations that inform the interpretation of the results and point to avenues for future research.
-First, the adoption horizon in our experiments was short—spanning several weeks to months—so we capture only the immediate, short-run effects of GenAI.
-Impacts of sustained GenAI use may differ as sellers and consumers adapt their behavior and as platforms refine model deployment.
-Relatedly, we lack data to assess long-term consumer responses, such as product returns and retention.
-For instance, while GenAI may initially boost purchases, consumers may ultimately become dissatisfied if the AI-generated content fails to align with actual product characteristics.
-Second, our analysis is limited to seven workflows that were selected by the platform based on managerial assessments of technical feasibility, organizational costs, and expected productivity improvements, rather than representing the full spectrum of business processes where the technology could be deployed.
-Other business processes, including logistics, inventory management, or dynamic pricing, remain unexplored and could yield distinct productivity effects.
-Third, while our estimates map directly into total factor productivity gains under the assumption of constant inputs, we cannot rule out future changes in labor and capital inputs.
-Many of the studied processes—such as customer service, content creation, and Chargeback Defense—are currently staffed or supported by human labor.
-Over time, GenAI adoption could displace or augment these functions, yielding additional cost-side efficiency improvements not captured in our current analysis.\\
+Our study has several limitations that inform the interpretation of the results and point to avenues for future research.
+First, the adoption horizon in our experiments was short, spanning days to months.
+Therefore, our analysis reflects only the immediate, short-run effects of GenAI.
+The impacts of sustained GenAI use may differ as sellers and consumers adapt their behavior over time and as platforms refine model deployment.
+Relatedly, we lack data to assess longer-term outcomes such as consumer retention and repeat purchasing.
+For example, while our results show no deterioration in post-purchase outcomes, as measured by return rates and customer ratings, they do not speak to longer-run consumer responses, such as changes in trust, loyalty, or engagement with the platform.\\

+Second, our analysis is limited to seven workflows that were selected by the platform based on managerial assessments of technical feasibility, organizational costs, and expected sales productivity improvements, rather than representing the full spectrum of business processes where the technology could be deployed.
+Other business processes, including logistics, inventory management, or dynamic pricing, remain unexplored and could yield distinct productivity effects.\\

+Third, our estimates do not account for potential changes in labor and capital inputs.
+Many of the studied processes, including customer service, content creation, and chargeback defense, are currently staffed or supported by human labor.
+Over time, GenAI adoption could displace or augment these functions, yielding additional labor efficiency improvements not captured in our current analysis.\\

+Fourth, we cannot uniquely attribute the observed sales gains to market expansion, because some gains may reflect intertemporal or cross-category substitution.
+While we lack the data to assess intertemporal substitution directly, we examined cross-category substitution within the platform through additional, non-tabulated analyses of consumers' other purchases outside the focal experimental context.
+For example, in Search Query Refinement, we separately examine purchases made outside the search context, while in Product Description, we examine purchases of products not included in the description experiment.
+The estimated effects on these other purchases are statistically insignificant across experiments, suggesting limited cross-category cannibalization during the experimental period.\footnote{We cannot report the detailed tables because these analyses use purchase data outside the focal workflows or product categories, which are commercially sensitive.}\\